 Rose blinked at the sudden shift in the room's mood, but nodded.
 Standing up, she followed Shireen towards the front door.
 Sharon and Astra quickly followed her into the small entry wall.

-"Well one you'd expose your boyfriend to the A- uh Alaydens which might not be a good thing," Sharon said.
+"Well one you'd expose your boyfriend to the A- uh Alaydens which might not be a good thing," Sharon pointed out.

-"Plus this is a girl's holiday," Shireen said.
+"Plus this is a girl's holiday," Shireen added eagerly.
 "Let's try to take care of this ourselves.
 We've got a few days to explore the secret of the Alhambra, help the aliens and boost Earth's reputation.
 That's part of what you want isn't it."

 "Are you sure?"
 Rose asked with a confused look.
 "I don't want to ruin the trip.
 You three can go on and explore Granda and I'll take care of this"

-"Rose honey," Shireen said kindly.
+"Rose honey," Shireen all but cooed.
 "If this kind of thing really bothered us we wouldn't be your girlfriends."

 Rose looked over at Astra who nodded in agreement.
 She smiled warmly at her friends.
 "I don't know why you put up with me, but thanks."

-"You're never dull," Sharon said with smile.
+"You're never dull," Sharon chuckled.
 "Don't worry so much Rose."

-"It'll be a different way to explore Spain," Astra said.
-"Solving an old alien puzzle at one of Earth's great architectural achievements sounds fantastic."
+"It'll be a different way to explore Spain," Astra added with a grin.
+"Solving an old alien puzzle at one of Earth's great architectural achievements sounds fantastic!"